benpatterson/benpatterson.github.io/_posts/2018-03-16-displacing-someone.md

 Any firings or layoffs that you have to execute, you've got to take time for yourself to fully understand it, and buy into it, yourself.
 I realize not everyone will have the luxury to go through that exercise, but when you invest the time into really thinking it through, then getting it done becomes easier.
 You have to believe.

+[^1]: Due to gender imbalance in my side of the industry, I'm purposely listing these as both male to make them feel even more anonymous. :\